Adults-Why bother with braces?

 Why bother with braces?

-For some people it may seem a natural question to ask, after all we have learned to accept our little deficiencies, something we would like to change about ourselves (mine is my hair – I’d love to have thicker longer hair!), but have learned to live with.
+For some people it may seem a natural question to ask, we all have something we would like to change about ourselves (mine is my hair – I’d love to have thicker longer hair!), but have learned to live with it.

 Teeth straightening is essentially a cosmetic treatment.
 What drives people to have treatment isn’t vanity though.
 There have been lots of studies that show that having nice teeth boosts self-confidence, which in turn has an effect on our well being.